nbso13/jaan.io/about.md

 layout: page
 permalink: /about/index.html
 title: "About"
-description: I'm a computational neuroscientist, a civic data scientist, and a jazz pianist/songwriter.
+description: Hey!
+I'm Nick.
 tags: [about]
 image:
   feature: landscape.jpg
 ---
+I'm from Watertown, MA (just outside of Boston), and I currently live in Hyde Park, Chicago.

 These days, I'm working toward a BS in Neuroscience with a minor in Media Arts and Design at UChicago.
-I'm a research assistant at the [Bensmaia Lab at UChicago](https://bensmaialab.github.io), investigating the role of skin mechanics in texture perception.
+I'm a computational neuroscience research assistant at the [Bensmaia Lab](https://bensmaialab.github.io), investigating the role of skin mechanics in texture perception.

 I serve as Co-chair of [UChicago TechTeam](uchicagotechteam.com), a civic tech student organization.
 As Internal Projects Chair, I oversee client, project leader, and member recruitment, as well as project operations.
 I've volunteered as a [Bluebonnet](https://www.bluebonnetdata.org/) Tech Fellow on the Siegrist Campaign for Wisconsin State Assembly, managing voter file analytics and digital advertising, reaching thousands of key swing voters.

+I also serve as a Managing Editor at the UChicago Triple Helix's [Science in Society Review](https://thetriplehelix.uchicago.edu/sisr).

+In the summer of 2019, I studied computational creativity as a College Summer Institute Scholar.
+At the end of the summer, I participated in a [research symposium](https://ccrf.uchicago.edu/2019-college-summer-institute-closing-symposium-proceedings-full-text) and gave talk about my paper, entitled 'From Mary to AARON: Can Computers Be Artists?'

 In the future, I'm looking to learn more about Human Computer Interaction, Computational Social Studies, and Critical Data Studies.
 I'm fascinated by the social dimensions of technology.

-Humanities research

-Writing

-Music
+I have some original indie rock songs out on Spotify as [Nick Sherry.](https://open.spotify.com/artist/6390rs9KTBkuqLehOrrL28) Check 'em out!

 ---

 The best way to reach me is [nickornstein4@gmail.com](mailto:nickornstein4@gmail.com).

 <p style="text-align:center">
-<a href="https://twitter.com/ornsteinnick"><i class="fab fa-twitter"></i>Twitter</a>
+<a href="https://twitter.com/ornsteinnick"><i class="fab fa-twitter"></i></a>
-<a href="https://www.linkedin.com/in/nicholas-ornstein-0571a7155/"><i class="fab fa-linkedin"></i>LinkedIn</a>
+<a href="https://www.linkedin.com/in/nicholas-ornstein-0571a7155/"><i class="fab fa-linkedin"></i></a>
-<a href="https://open.spotify.com/artist/6390rs9KTBkuqLehOrrL28"><i class="fab fa-spotify"></i>Spotify</a>
+<a href="https://open.spotify.com/artist/6390rs9KTBkuqLehOrrL28"><i class="fab fa-spotify"></i></a>
-<a href="https://github.com/nbso13"><i class="fab fa-github"></i>GitHub</a>
+<a href="https://github.com/nbso13"><i class="fab fa-github"></i></a>
 </p>